-Subsidize programs and nonprofit cooperatives aimed at consolidating small farmer communities and boosting their productivity.
+Support programs and non-profit cooperatives aimed at consolidating small farmer communities and boosting their productivity.

-Incentivize sector-specific funds in promising sectors, such as agro-food, film, and media, and social impact enterprises.
+Incentivize sector-specific funds in productive sectors and social impact enterprises.

-Incentivize business associations and business chambers to strengthen governance and types of business services, including information sharing to foster business development and growth in targeted sectors and sharing of market information.
+Incentivize business associations and business chambers to strengthen governance and types of business services, including information sharing, to foster business development and growth in targeted sectors and sharing of market information.

-Allow for MSMEs to list on the Electronic Trading Platform (ETP) in order to attract foreign investors for both equity and debt, which would allow for better investment in working capital, which would help promote exports.
+Allow MSMEs to list on the Electronic Trading Platform (ETP) to attract foreign investors for both equity and debt, which would allow for better investment in working capital, which would help promote exports.

-Establish a more flexible legal structure to help promote competitiveness: this would include company structures that would allow for greater freedom within the companies regarding administration and shares (eg: US Delaware companies).
-Reduce early taxation on startups as the latter seldom make money in their early years, and abolish out-dated taxes such as stamp duties.
+Establish a more flexible legal structure to help promote competitiveness, and abolish out-dated taxes such as stamp duties.

-Partly privatise the Lebanese Commercial Register by end 2021 to allow for better registration of companies, their Board of Directors and Shareholders meetings.
+Partly privatise the Lebanese Commercial Register to allow for better registration of companies, their Board of Directors and Shareholders meetings.